nullstone-modules/aws-rds-postgres/README.md

 # aws-rds-postgres

-Nullstone Block standing up AWS RDS Postgres
+This is a Nullstone module to create an AWS RDS Postgres instance.
+This instance is configured to enable enhanced monitoring and emit logs to cloudwatch.
+Additionally, this module creates resources that are necessary to securely connect apps via Nullstone UI.

 ## Security & Compliance